Knowledge base

 View-to-cart conversion How many people viewed and added products to cart

-Orders data
+Orders reports

 On the Reports → Orders page, you can get an overview of your revenue, how many items people usually buy, how many items you sold during a specified period, and more.
 Once you understand which factors lead to larger orders (for instance, free shipping above a certain spend), you can deploy those tactics to encourage repeat purchases and larger orders.